karm435/hookgen/_pages/termsofuse.md

 # Trial Subscriptions

-The App may offer you a free trial subscription period during which you can use all features of the App for a limited period of time.
-If you fail to cancel your free trial subscription, you agree to be billed according to the terms set forth in the section of these terms entitled "Subscription Payments, Renewals, and Cancellation".
+The App does not provide free trial period but does provide access to limited free creation of the hooks in the app.

 # Fee Changes